jolie/docs/glossary.md

 ### Cell

-A software artifact that, when run, executes a group of service networks.
+A group of service networks in execution.